Madison-Davis/Courses-CS2620-DistributedSystems/Design3_Replication_EC/Documentation.md

 4. msg: str, ""
 5. checked: bool, 0

+Registry Database
+1. pid: int, N/A (no default; should not be in DB)
+2. timestamp: real time value, N/A (no default; should not be in DB)
+3. addr: text, N/A (no default; should not be in DB)

 -------------------------------------------
 ## Servers: Replication

 - How do servers keep track of other replicas?
-    - Global known information about all possible replicas and their addresses are contained in `REPLICA_ADDRESSES`, a dictionary with PID as the key and address as the value.
+    - Global known information about all possible replicas and their addresses are contained in `ALL_HOSTS` and `MAX_PID`, a list of possible hosts and integer denoting the maximum possible PID in `config.py`.
-    - Each server contains a local copy of `self.active_servers`, which is a dictionary storing all active servers.
-The key is PID and the value is the most recent heartbeat timestamp.
+    - Each server contains a local copy of a `registry` table in their SQL database, which stores the PID, address, and latest heartbeat timestamp for every active server.
 - How does the heartbeat mechanism work?
     - In `config.py`, `HEARTBEAT_INTERVAL` denotes the amount of seconds that pass between every heartbeat ping, and `HEARTBEAT_TIMEOUT` denotes the amount of seconds that pass without a response from a replica until we assume it is dead.
     - In `server.py`, we run a `heartbeat_loop()` that sends a `HeartbeatRequest` to every active server (including the leader), updates the most recent timestamp for active servers, removes servers that either do not respond to the hartbeat ping or haven't responded in a while, and call `trigger_leader_election()` to elect a new leader in the case that the existing leader has died.